-- On the right system, this is a All Tube Chain Demo Disc that demonstrates the superiority of both the analog medium and the vintage pressing (not to mention the concept of Hot Stampers) – I cannot recommend a record on the site more highly than this very disc
+- On the right system, the better copies of this All Tube Chain Demo Disc from 1958 will demonstrate the superiority of both the analog medium and the vintage pressing (not to mention the concept of Hot Stampers)

-- On a copy this good, The Hi-Lo’s will appear as living, breathing (albeit disembodied) persons right in your very own listening room.
-We call that “the breath of life,” and this record has it in spades
+- With a copy this good, The Hi-Lo’s will appear as living, breathing (albeit disembodied) persons right in your very own listening room – we call that “the breath of life,” and there is plenty to be found on this record

 - “The Hi-Los weren’t really a jazz unit, but more of a pop band that knew how to incorporate jazz’s harmonic sensibilities.
 This was among their better albums, complete with catchy title.”

-An audiophile friend of mine played me this record on his big system in a huge dedicated sound room, and the effect was so glorious I can still remember the feeling it gave me it to this day.
-Let’s be hones: The Hi-Lo’s are a white-bread vocal group from the ’50s that made a lot of forgettable easy listening albums.
+An audiophile friend of mine played me this album on his big system in a huge dedicated sound room, and the effect was so glorious I can still remember the feeling it gave me to this day.

 What makes this album exceptional is the recording itself.
 The voices are uncannily real.
 When the jazz musicians take their solos the sound of their instruments is as real as if you were in the studio with them.
 You will have a very hard time finding better sound anywhere, especially considering how beautifully spread out the players are on such a wide and deep soundstage.

 Folks, if you’re looking for a Vocal Group album to beat them all, here it is.
 This album is overflowing with sonic qualities we look for as both audiophiles and music lovers: Tubey Magic, energy, immediacy, richness, breathy vocals — all the stuff that you will never hear on anything but the best vintage analog vinyl pressings.
 And you can take that to the bank.